darktjm/auis/README.md

    I have also removed metamail, since there are better ways to get it (other than the AMS hacks, but since I'm chucking AMS anyway...)

- - No AFS support.
-Mostly a hack, anyway.
+ - I have removed AFS support.
+It was mostly a hack, anyway.
 The only useful things I can think of are directory permission and file flush semantics, neither of which is that important with any of the supplied apps.
 Actually, I guess the console app does AFS status monitoring as well, but I'm not going to set up a dummy AFS cell just to test it.
 Like AMS above, I actually removed the code, so that I don't have to deal with it when doing mass updates.

+ - I have made the destructor for every class derived from traced protected, and added a dummy protected destructor to those classes which had none.
+I did this using a macro, which will generate hate from anti-macro C++ers, but it saves typing, ensures consistency of implementation, and provides a hint to users of the class as to why they are not allowed to destroy the object directly.
+As a side effect, I turned illegal object declarations into a sort of auto-freeing pointer using a template class (in violation of the anti-template coding guideline).

  - I have removed the ch files and tools required to convert out-of-tree pre-C++ code to C++.
 Since I am unaware of any such code, this does